lrug/lrug.org/source/lrug_root/meetings/september-2012-meeting/index.html.md

 ---
+created_at: 2012-08-23 20:39:11 Z
+published_at: 2012-08-23 00:00:00 Z
+status: Published
+slug: september-2012-meeting
 parts:
 - sponsors
-updated_at: 2013-02-12 23:09:36 Z
-creatd_by:
+class_name: ""
+created_by:
+  email: murray.steele@gmail.com
   login: hlame
-  email: murray.steele@gmail.com
   name: Murray Steele
-slug: september-2012-meeting
-created_at: 2012-08-23 20:39:11 Z
 breadcrumb: September 2012 Meeting
-published_at: 2012-08-23 00:00:00 Z
-status: Published
-class_name: ""
+updated_at: 2013-02-12 23:09:36 Z
 ---

 The September 2012 meeting of LRUG will be on *Monday* the 10th of September, from 6:30pm to 8:00pm.
 Our hosts [Skills Matter](http://skillsmatter.com/) will be providing the space, at their offices on Goswell Road; [The Skills Matter eXchange](http://skillsmatter.com/location-details/design-architecture/484/96).  <a href="#sep12registration">Registration details are given below</a>.